Trev241/meowsic/SPEC.md

 Rendering may use pitch shifting, time stretching, granular resampling, formant-preserving processing, or phase-vocoder-style processing.
 The input sound must still originate from a recorded meow sample.

+Current pitch behavior:

+- Original vocal pitch is analyzed as a contour.
+- Absolute singer pitch is mapped into a configurable cat register.
+- `cat_min_pitch_hz` defines the lowest rendered meow pitch.
+- `cat_max_pitch_hz` defines the highest rendered meow pitch.
+- `cat_pitch_contour_strength` controls how strongly the output follows the original melody shape.
+- Lower contour strength flattens toward one cat register.
+- Higher contour strength follows more of the original song's pitch movement.

 ### 6.7 Mixdown

 The mixdown stage must combine: